wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-options/includes/1-introduction.md

 In this module, you will:

-- Understand the various configurations and options of WinAutomation.
+- Examine configurations and options of WinAutomation.
 - Configure notification settings
 - Take backup of the database file and restore it.
 - Create a concurrency policy.